Charmaine Brooks

 In 1995 Brooks quit The Mixx to concentrate on writing songs, before returning to performing live with She Says So, a name she says she made up herself.

-"Fill Me Up", her debut CD was released in 2005, she co produced the album with good friend Kathy Luckhardt, while playing guitar (on most tracks) bass guitar and drums.
+Her debut CD "Fill Me Up" was released in 2005, co-produced with her friend Kathy Luckhardt.
 The album took almost a year to record.
-Links to the CD were put on the internet in a bid to generate some interest; Jordismusic.com was one site that she received some response from, another was from the Melissa Etheridge Information Network, where she learnt from one of the network's members about an all women internet radio station called NTG Radio.
-NTG was named after Melissa's 1995 song, "Nowhere to Go".
-After some meetings with the station owners of NTG, Charmaine became a part of the NTG family.
+Links to the CD were put on the internet in a bid to generate interest.
+Attention for the project was received on Jordismusic.com and Melissa Etheridge Information Network.
+From the latter, Brooks learned about an all women internet radio station called NTG Radio.
+NTG was named after Melissa Etheridge's 1995 song, "Nowhere to Go".
+After meeting with the station owners of NTG, Charmaine became a part of the NTG family.
 NTG evolved into WomenRock Radio in late 2006.

-Since 2005, she has hosted her own interview show called Doing Time, in which she has interviewed female artists like Britta Phillips (her first interview), Alannah Myles, Sophie B Hawkins, Taylor Dayne, Suzi Quatro, Dilana, Storm Large and fellow Canadian Sass Jordan to name just a few.
-Her unique one on one interview style highlights not only the artist and their music but also the character that is Charmaine Brooks, funny, flirtatious and very contagious.
+Since 2005, she has hosted her own interview show called Doing Time, in which she has interviewed female musicians.
+These include Britta Phillips, Alannah Myles, Sophie B Hawkins, Taylor Dayne, Suzi Quatro, Dilana, Storm Large and fellow Canadian Sass Jordan.
+She interviews the artists one-on-one, asking them questions about their music careers.